mutaphore/docker-dispatch/README.md

 # Docker Dispatch
+WARNING: This repo is still being worked on!
 A service that dispatches Docker containers from RabbitMQ messages.

 ## Architecture